knassar702/awesome-linux-minimalism/README.md

 ✅ **Instead use**  <br>
 - [VIM](https://www.vim.org/) - customizable/lightweight Text Editor, also you can use it as IDE
+- [Emacs](https://www.gnu.org/software/emacs/) - Like VIM but from GNU
 - [Nano](https://www.nano-editor.org/) - simple text editor

 ### Desktop Enviroment <br>